mrice/license-check/README.md

 ```

 When you do this, your builds will start failing if you include a dependency with a license that depwatch doesn't recognize (or, worse, the dependency doesn't declare a license at all).

-Note: Version 0.4 was released late in the evening on Wednesday, June 26; check back in a few hours if you just saw this.

 Configuration options
 ---------------